top of page

 Different cultures and organisations have different ways or organising information.

-In Maori culture there are three baskets (kete) of knowledge
+In Maori culture there are commonly three baskets (kete) of knowledge

 • The kete-aronui which held all the knowledge that could help mankind.